okTurtles/shelterprotocol.net-old/src/content/docs/en/opcodes.md

 }
 ```

-Note that unlike `OP_KEY_SHARE`, `OP_KEY_REQUEST_RESPONSE` is sent to the contract that is responding to the `OP_KEY_REQUEST`.
+Note that unlike `OP_KEY_SHARE`, `OP_KEY_REQUEST_SEEN` is sent to the contract that is responding to the `OP_KEY_REQUEST`.

-It's theoretically possible that for some reason a client wasn't able to send `OP_KEY_SHARE` but was able to send `OP_KEY_REQUEST_RESPONSE`.
+It's theoretically possible that for some reason a client wasn't able to send `OP_KEY_SHARE` but was able to send `OP_KEY_REQUEST_SEEN`.
 For example, the requesting contract might have been deleted.
 In this rare case `"success"` would be set to `false`.
 It is up to client implementations to decide how many unsuccessful attempts they will tolerate before giving up.
 To avoid bloating the contract chain, we recommend a 3-strike rule, and no more than 5 unsuccessful attempts.

 ### `OP_KEY_SHARE`